ThatBlockyPenguin/Blog_Dev/docs/article/game-changing-tech.md

 <div class="multimedia" markdown="1">
 <div class="text" markdown="1">
-#### Graphics
+#### Ray Tracing

 One of the most obvious examples of how games have evolved over the years is in graphics.
 Games are now able to render incredibly realistic environments and characters, thanks to advances in GPUs and other rendering technology, such as DirectX, Vulkan, and OpenGL. [^64]

-A great example of innovators in the graphics area is Nvidia, bringing ray tracing to the mainstream with their dedicated "RT Cores", specifically designed for ray tracing.
+A great example of innovators in the graphics area is Nvidia, bringing ray tracing to the mainstream with their GPUs with dedicated "RT Cores", specifically designed for ray tracing.
 On the right are a few images comparing the same screenshots of Valve's Portal, one without ray tracing and one with.
 Below is an image showing the same for Minecraft.
 You can click on them to view them in full-screen.
 The difference is incredible!
 </div>

 <div class="side-media" markdown="1">